marina-ferreira/99_bottles_of_oop/README.md

 the same abstraction and they contain a difference, that difference must represent a smaller abstraction within the larger one.
 If you can name the difference, you’ve identified that smaller abstraction." - Sandi Metz

+## Chapter 4

+  Liskov principle says every subclass should be substitutable by its superclass.
+That can be extended to duck types.
+When a duck plays a role, it has to implement every rule of that role.
+It has to be consistent and predictable.

+  "Liskov prohibits you from doing anything that would force the sender of a message to test the returned result in order to know how to behave."- Sandi Metz

+## Chapter 5

+  In this chapter the non object oriented approach of the flocked five methods, that obsess over the number argument, know the conditions and supply behavior (known as Primitive Obsession) is substituted for a message send to the BottleNumber class.

+  💡 "As an OO practitioner, when you see a conditional, the hairs on your neck should stand up.
+Its very presence ought to offend your sensibilities.
+You should feel entitled to send  messages to objects, and look for a way to write code that allows you to do so.
+The above pattern means that objects are missing, and suggests that subsequent refactorings are needed to reveal them.
+Be on the lookout for this code shape, as it implies that there’s more to be done." - Sandi Metz.

+  💡 "Manageable OO applications consist of pools of small objects that collaborate to accomplish tasks. [...]
+However, there’s a big difference between a conditional that selects the correct object and one that supplies behavior.
+The first is acceptable and generally unavoidable.
+The second suggests that you are missing objects in your domain." - Sandi Metz.

+  💡 "Obsessing on a primitive results in code that passes built-in types around and supplies behavior for them." - Sandi Metz

+  Primitive Obsession should be cured with Extract Class recipe.
+The logic should be extracted to an object to be used in place of the primitive.

+### Immutability

+  Immutable objects are ones that do not change.
+In a functional world when a cup of coffee is empty it does not get refilled, it actually gets replaced by a new cup of coffee already full.
+As everything in life it comes with costs and benefits.
+The benefit of never mutating objects is that those objects are highly stable and predictable.
+The cost is that creating a new object every time it needs change may affect performance.

+### Caching

+  A cache is a local copy of something stored elsewhere.
+Saving a local copy of the results of an expensive operation, or caching it, increases the speed of your application, and lower costs.
+  Caching is easy, figuring out when update is needed is not.
+Sometimes the cache management is so complicated that is not worth the trouble.

+## Chapter 6

+  💡 "Data Clump is defined as the situation in which several (three or more) data fields routinely occur together." - Sandi Metz

+  The Switch Statement code smell may be cured with the following recipes:

+  1. Replace Conditional with State/Strategy
+    Uses composition to disperse conditions branches into smaller objects, selected and plugged back in at runtime.

+  2. Replace Conditional with Polymorphism
+    Uses inheritance to create a superclass that holds the default (false branch) and adds subclasses for the true branches, also selected and plugged back in at runtime.

+  *** Replace Conditional with Polymorphism Recipe ***

+    1. Create a subclass to stand in for the value upon which you switch.
+      a.
+Copy one method that switches on that value into the subclass.
+      b.
+In the subclass, remove everything but the true branch of the conditional.
+        i.
+At this point, create a factory if it does not yet exist, and ii.
+Add this subclass to the factory if not yet included.

+      c.
+In the superclass, remove everything but the false branch of the conditional.
+      d.
+Repeat steps a-c until all methods that switch on the value are dispersed.

+    2. Iterate until a subclass exists for every different value upon which you switch.

+  💡 "Make the change easy (warning: this may be hard), then make the easy change" — Kent Beck

+## Chapter 7

+  Factories don't know how to do stuff, instead they know how to choose who does.
+Breaking that knowledge apart is object oriented programming.

+  Factories vary along these dimensions and each has its trade-offs:

+    1. The factory can be open to new variants or closed.
+    2. The logic that chooses a variant can be owned by the factory or by the variant.
+    3. The factory can be responsible for knowing/figuring out which classes are eligible to be manufactured or the variants can volunteer themselves.